-Welcome to the official website for the Burnley CC Audax events for 2018.
+Welcome to the official website for the Burnley CC Audax events during 2023 – 2024.

-These are a series of Audax events, all starting and finishing in Lancashire and heading into the Pennines.
+Burnley CC is a small friendly peloton of ultra cyclists living and riding in the Burnley area; and these are a series of Audax events all starting and finishing or passing through Lancashire heading into the Pennines.
 All these take place in northern England (with a few overlapping into southern Scotland), heading north into the Yorkshire Dales; Cumbria and the northern Pennines.

 Randonnees are traditionally non-competitive/non commercial, long-distance cycling events, where the emphasis is on completing the route and distance within the time limit.

 Audax UK are the British Randonneurs.
 For more information on randonnees, click on the links below:

 The Pennines offer many opportunities for excellent cycling.
 The landscape is spectacular, rugged and full of interest.